telliott99/MySwift2/chapter4/structs.rst

 Assigning to self within a Mutating Method

 Mutating methods can assign an entirely new instance to the implicit self property.
-The Point example shown above could have been written in the following way instead:

 .. sourcecode:: bash